 Interior Health year in review

-In an effort to decrease demand on hospital and residential services, we continue to shift our focus to integrated primary and community care.
-We are developing new approaches and solutions that will benefit patients while making our health care system more sustainable.
+There is much to celebrate, but we also have much to accomplish.
+In an effort to decrease demand on hospital and residential services, we are shifting our focus to integrated primary and community care, embracing new approaches that not only benefit our patients but also the health-care system.